-These days more and more condominium and apartment balconies are cracking and crumbling.
+These days more and more condominium and apartment balconies are cracking and crumbling – resulting in balcony repair and restoration.
 This is a safety concern, both for the residents and for pedestrians below, and it is also virtually unattractive.

 Whether obvious or hidden, this type of deterioration is occurring in a great many reinforced concrete balcony slabs.
 It is caused by galvanic corrosion of reinforcing steel due to high concentrations of salt in the concrete and is frequently compounded by an inadequate depth of concrete covering the reinforcing steel.
 It is normally first visible as cracking, spalling and delamination of concrete at slab edges.

 The salt present in a great number of concrete balconies finds its way into the slabs in one, or more, of four (4) ways:

 - In the aggregate at the time of mixing,

 - Added to the concrete at the time of mixing to make it gain strength more quickly,

 - Placed on the top surface of the concrete during periods of cold weather to remove, or prevent ice buildup,

 - Deposited on the surface of the concrete during periods of cold weather to remove or prevent, ice build-up, and